 So, if the thought of witnessing a sight straight out of the Jurassic era ever crossed your mind, then you should pack your bags and visit Kaziranga to see this awe-inspiring creature.

 Beyond the One-Horned Rhino

 Kaziranga contains significant breeding populations, comprising 35 mammalian species.
 The park is home to the world’s largest population of the Greater one-horned Rhino, eastern swamp deer and more.
 Large herbivores include elephants, gaur, sambor, wild boar, hog deer.
 Several of these were endangered species that Kaziranga conserved.

 When in Kaziranga you’ll also find the wild water buffalo, Royal Bengal tiger, Asian elephant, pangolin, Assamese macaque, sloth bear, leopard, fishing cat, jungle cat, Bengal fox, golden jackal, Himalayan squirrel.
 These species are only found in India.

 Some species are endangered worldwide and are conserved here.
 The variety you can witness in Kaziranga is amazing.

 Not just this, Kaziranga also has a great variety of species of reptiles, amphibians, and fish.
 Two of the largest snakes in the world – the reticulated python and rock python as well as the longest venomous snake in the world – the king cobra are a common sight inside the park.

-Kaziranga National Park doesn’t only attract wildlife lovers and photographers but also every individual who is excited at the prospect of adventure and nature.
+Kaziranga National Park doesn’t only attract wildlife safari lovers and photographers but also every individual who is excited at the prospect of adventure and nature.
 Come and visit the Serengeti of India.